-Nationwide, the college has gained a reputation for strong academics and is commonly referred to as "Hard Work U".
-There, the college hosts dozens of programs for students to work their way through college instead of paying tuition.
+The College of the Ozarks is located just south of Branson in Point Lookout.
+This four-year college, 1,000 acre campus is home to over 1,600 students.
+Nationwide, the college has a reputation for strong academics and is commonly referred to as "Hard Work U." There, the college hosts dozens of programs for students to work their way through college instead of paying tuition.

 Branson Vocational schools and many public interest groups offer education in the area as well, including the Omar Gibson Vocational Technical School and Ozarks Community Technical School.

 Notable Moments Of Branson History